Parents at ease: a new study shows that if your kids watch TV more than you’d like them to, it might be largely out of your hands.

 Input from the parents

 Parents and caregivers also filled in a questionnaire about their babies’ sensory behaviors.
 This included questions about whether the babies enjoyed watching fast-paced, brightly-colored TV shows.
+Example choices included toddler cartoons and baby learning videos.
 The parents also answered a follow-up questionnaire six months later.

 Gliga said it was very interesting to find that brain responses at 10 months predicted whether a baby would enjoy watching fast-paced TV shows six months later.